avkewalr-msft/live-video-analytics/utilities/rtspsim-live555/readme.md

 my-media-file refers to a media file in your local_media_folder.

 Note that only file formats supported by Live555 will work.
-Further, in order to use Live555 with Azure Media Services Live Video Analytics, we recommend that you use an MKV, MPEG-TS, or MPG file with H.264 video (and, optionally, AAC audio).
+Further, in order to use Live555 with Live Video Analytics, we recommend that you use an MKV, MPEG-TS, or MPG file with H.264 video (and, optionally, AAC audio).

 ## Cleanup